BACtrack: BACtrack Mobile Smartphone Breathalyzer

-In June, 2014, BACtrack released the BACtrack Consumption Report an aggregation of drinking data and alcohol consumption patterns compiled from users of the BACtrack Mobile Smartphone Breathalyzer.

-The data were compiled over the course of a year and represent more than 100,000 alcohol tests taken in over 35 countries, and in all 50 US States.
-Some of the information in the report includes average blood alcohol content by city and state.
+The accuracy of the BACtrack Mobile has been evaluated in independent testing and found comparable to law-enforcement breath alcohol testers.
+In a 2015 comparison by The New York Times, the BACtrack Mobile most closely matched a police-grade reference tester among the smartphone units tested.

 BACtrack View

-BACtrack demonstrated the first smartphone-based remote alcohol monitoring system at the 2018 Consumer Electronics Show.
-BACtrack View uses the front facing camera of an iOS or Android phone to record a user blowing to BACtrack Mobile.
-The user's BAC result, along with the date, time, and location, are sent in real time to another user for monitoring.
+BACtrack demonstrated a smartphone-based remote alcohol-monitoring system, BACtrack View, at the 2018 Consumer Electronics Show.
+BACtrack View uses the front-facing camera of an iOS or Android phone to record a user providing a breath sample with a BACtrack Mobile.
+The user's BAC result, together with the date, time, and location, is transmitted to a designated recipient for monitoring.

 BACtrack Skyn

-On May 19, 2016, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) announced that BACtrack won first prize in the Wearable Alcohol Biosensor Challenge.
-The Wearable Alcohol Biosensor Challenge, issued through Challenge.gov in March 2015, called for non-invasive wearable technology that could improve upon existing alcohol biosensor technology used in the criminal justice system.
-An improved alcohol biosensor could be a valuable resource for the alcohol research community, decreasing reliance on participant self-report in scientific studies.

-BACtrack's winning entry, called BACtrack Skyn, is worn on the wrist and measures transdermal alcohol content.
-Results are transmitted continuously over Bluetooth to a smartphone app.
-In 2023, an external team of university researchers validated and published open-source code that can be used to model alcohol drinking in research studies using transdermal alcohol data collected from BACtrack Skyn devices.
+On 19 May 2016, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) announced that the BACtrack Skyn won the $200,000 first prize in its Wearable Alcohol Biosensor Challenge.
+The challenge, issued through Challenge.gov in 2015, sought non-invasive wearable technology to improve on existing alcohol biosensors used in the criminal-justice system and in research.
+BACtrack's entry, the BACtrack Skyn, is worn on the wrist and measures transdermal alcohol content, transmitting readings over Bluetooth to a smartphone app.

+Research use

+The BACtrack Skyn has been used as a measurement instrument in independent alcohol research.
+Peer-reviewed studies have evaluated its accuracy, sensitivity, and usability for measuring transdermal alcohol concentration in behavioral and clinical settings, and in 2023 a team of university researchers published and validated open-source code for modeling alcohol consumption from Skyn transdermal data.

+Awards and recognition

+The BACtrack Mobile Smartphone Breathalyzer won a Popular Science "Best of What's New" award in the Health category for 2013.
+In a March 2014 Car and Driver comparison test of four handheld breathalyzers, the BACtrack Go Keychain was rated the top performer, matching the more expensive BACtrack Mobile.
+The BACtrack Skyn was named a finalist in the Consumer Products category of Fast Companys inaugural 2017 World Changing Ideas Awards.